rinojs/create-rino-template/src/components/README.md

-Place your .tot files for non-preprocessed component here
+Place your .tot files for preprocessed component here